-If you are taking any of these regularly, please ring the Imaging department on the numbers provided below.
 We will need to know why you are taking this medication and discuss this with you.
-You will need to stop taking these prior to your procedure, but this should only be done after discussion with the Referring Clinician.
+You will need to stop taking these prior to your procedure, but this should only be done after discussion with the referring clinician.

-Warfarin, Dabigatran and Rivaroxaban
+Warfarin, Dabigatran, Rivaroxaban, Edoxaban, Apixaban

 If you are taking any of the above, it may need to be stopped prior to the procedure and alternative medication should be arranged with your referring Clinician.
-Please ring the booking coordinator on 01527 503030 asking for extension 44603.
+Please ring the Imaging department on numbers provided below.
 We will need to know why you are taking this and what your target INR is.